We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - manage eBay business policies.

-Other third-party apps for connecting eBay and Shopify together typically involve fees that vary from $29 to $149 (depending on how many eBay listings you want to manage).
+Other third-party apps for connecting eBay and Shopify together typically involve fees varying from $29 to $149 (depending on how many eBay listings you want to manage).

 Ultimately, using these apps to connect Shopify and eBay lets you get the best of both worlds — a branded online web store that you control through Shopify, and access to eBay’s huge audience of ‘high-intent’ buyers.